 While the exclusion from governance of faculty holding contingent appointments is problematic, their inclusion is also problematic.
 For unsalaried part-time faculty, participating in departmental or institutional governance often means putting in many additional hours for little or no compensation.
 Such faculty often get no formal recognition or credit for governance activities (and, depending on the type of activity, may even have it counted against them).
 Faculty on term contracts cannot be assured that they will be able to complete long-term projects.
-At some institutions, faculty holding contingent appointments may have different qualifications or job duties from their tenure-track colleagues, which raises questions about their ability to contribute meaningfully-if at all-to tenure-track hiring, promotion, and tenure decisions.
-Most problematic is the fact that, by definition, contingent faculty are not protected by tenure, and so may be particularly vulnerable to retaliation for actions or positions taken in carrying out governance duties; for the same reason, they may be more susceptible to pressure from administrators or other faculty than are tenure-track faculty.
+At some institutions, faculty holding contingent appointments may have different qualifications or job duties from their tenure-track colleagues, raising questions about their ability to contribute meaningfully-if at all-to tenure-track hiring, promotion, and tenure decisions.
+Most problematic is the fact that, by definition, contingent faculty are not protected by tenure and so may be particularly vulnerable to retaliation for actions or positions taken in carrying out governance duties; for the same reason, they may be more susceptible to pressure from administrators or other faculty than are tenure-track faculty.

-The difficulties of including faculty in contingent appointments in governance activities are not trivial, and we discuss them in detail in what follows.
-However, we conclude that, on the whole, the exclusion of the majority of faculty from faculty governance is the greater danger to the integrity of the profession and the quality of higher education.
+The difficulties of including faculty who hold contingent appointments in governance activities are not trivial, and we discuss them in detail in what follows.
+However, we conclude that, on the whole, the exclusion from governance of faculty with contingent appointments is the greater danger to the integrity of the profession and the quality of higher education.
 In order for the faculty's voice to be heard and for the faculty to retain its ability to contribute substantially to academic decision making, the expectation of service in governance must be expanded beyond tenured and tenure-track faculty as it has been expanded in the past: a century ago senior faculty members generally were the sole participants in university governance.
-In what follows, we discuss aspects of broader faculty participation in governance and make recommendations for how it can best be accomplished and protected.
+In what follows, we discuss aspects of faculty participation in governance and make recommendations for how such participation can be broadened.